Canon 1D C vs Fujifilm X-Pro2

-The X-Pro2 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1DC has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1DC from Canon.
+Both the 1DC and the X-Pro2 have been discontinued, but can regularly be found used on ebay.
+The X-Pro2 was replaced by the Fujifilm X-Pro3, while the 1DC does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Which of the two cameras – the Canon 1D C or the Fujifilm X-Pro2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher definition movie capture (4K/24p vs 1080/60p).

 - Better sound control: Has a headphone port that enables audio monitoring while recording.